sbha/rstrings/README.md

 # split_into_sentences() can parse structured text into individual sentences:
-test_text <- 'Dr. John Johnson, Ph.D. worked for X.Y.Z.
+sample_text <- 'Dr. John Johnson, Ph.D. worked for X.Y.Z.
 Inc. for 4.5 years.
 He earned $2.5 million when it sold!
-Now he works at www.website.com.' sentences <- split_into_sentences(test_text)
+Now he works at www.website.com.' sentences <- split_into_sentences(sample_text)
 sentences$sentence
 #> [1] "Dr. John Johnson, Ph.D. worked for X.Y.Z.
 Inc. for 4.5 years."
 #> [2] "He earned $2.5 million when it sold!"